pandirabhishek/pandirabhishek.github.io/content/posts/tokenization.md

 4. Research on Grapheme Pair Encoding (GPE) and its effectiveness in handling Indic scripts.
 [Source](https://arxiv.org/abs/2407.12481)
 5. Pretraining Data and Tokenizer for Indic LLM arXiv.
 [Link](https://arxiv.org/abs/2407.12481)
 6. Optimizing Tokenization for Faster and Efficient LLM Processing. [link] (https://medium.com/%40harishpillai1994/optimizing-tokenization-for-faster-and-efficient-llm-processing-bdc87b8f9fe3)
-2. Study on Hindi tokenization demonstrating the impact of preserving vowel markers on NLP tasks.
-[Source](https://arxiv.org/abs/2407.12481)

-5. Analysis of the impact of tokenization on computational efficiency and model inference times.
-[Source](https://arxiv.org/abs/2407.12481)